Fokke-/bartender.js/README.md

 ### Markup

-Note that it's highly recommended to define viewport meta tag to avoid quirks when using bars with `push` or `reveal` modes.
+Note that it's highly recommended to define the following viewport meta tag to avoid quirks when using bars with `push` or `reveal` modes.

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1.0, minimum-scale=1.0">